 The aggregate comes in various sizes and shapes as well as the oddest kinds of material, pebbles, hardwood, apricot kernels only to mention a few and any blend.
 A further parameter is the speed of rotation and the time.
 There are no rules, but once you have worked out the cocktail of additives and the actual component it must be kept absolutely constant.

 Every component, even though it is made of the same material as another, will have to undergo a trial and error process.
 However, once it’s done, it is very reliable and cost-efficient.
 A small tumbler is quite easy to make a tumbler for anyone skilled enough to experiment with fountain pens.

 Another method would be sandblasting.
 It is not difficult to build a box but it requires much skill to achieve a constant result.
-It may be possible to use chemicals, however, as you know already, I am not good with chemistry, you will need to experiment to find out.
+It is also possible to use chemicals, however, as you know already, unless it is ABS plastic, I am not good with chemistry, you will need to experiment to find out.